 Basin renewal projects address pipes 15-inches and smaller and the majority of these projects are a direct result of data collected the SSES program.
-Eight projects were opened in FYB18 which will result in nearly 15,000feet of pipe replaced or being rehabilated.
-Exhibit 12 provides construction photos of a CIPP and Open Cut project.
-These projects are estimated to cost \$2.1 million.
+Ten projects costing \$1,030,000 were completed in FYB19 which resulted in 29,420 feet of pipe being replaced or rehabilitated.